dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 during the traversal are not processed immediately; instead, they are registered as new tasks within the `acquired_task` object associated with the current directory.
 Upon destruction, the object automatically transfers the accumulated tasks to the queue and signals completion of the original task.
-This behavior is implemented using RAII.
+As we previously mentioned, this behavior is implemented using RAII.

 The implementation of `process_directories()` is based on `std::filesystem::directory_iterator`[^4], which iterates over the entries contained within a directory but does not visit its subdirectories.
 The iteration order is unspecified by the standard, except that each directory entry is visited exactly once.

-<div class="dgv-note">It is worth emphasizing once again that, under this design, each worker maintains its own
+<div class="dgv-note">As noted earlier, it is worth emphasizing that, under this design, each worker maintains its own
 <code>directory_statistics</code> object, accumulating statistics only for the directories it processes.
 </div>